-TITLE I

-Subject matter
+CHAPTER I Subject matter

-Subject matter
+Article 1 Subject matter

 This Regulation establishes standard forms, templates and procedures for the information sharing requirements which are likely to facilitate the monitoring of institutions which operate through a branch or through the freedom to provide services in one or more Member States other than that in which their head offices are situated.
-It applies in relation to the information specified in regulatory technical standards adopted by the Commission under Article 50(6) of Directive 2013/36/EU.
+It applies in relation to the information specified in regulatory technical standards adopted by the Commission in accordance with Article 50(6) of Directive 2013/36/EU.

-TITLE II
+CHAPTER II

-Information exchange regarding institutions operating through a branch or branch itself during going concern situations
+Information exchange regarding institutions operating through a branch on a going concern basis

-Timing and frequency of information exchange
+Article 2 Timing and frequency of information exchange

-- 1. Information shall be exchanged with the following frequencies: - a) without undue delay in relation to information regarding non-compliance with legislative or regulatory requirements or the application of supervisory measures or administrative penalties or other administrative measures, and at the latest within fourteen calendar days of the earlier of the determination by the competent authorities of the non-compliance situation or of the application of the supervisory measure or administrative penalty; - b) semi-annually in relation to quantitative information regarding liquidity and findings from liquidity supervision provided to the competent authorities of host Member States which supervise a significant branch; - c) annually for all other information. - 2.
-Quantitative information regarding liquidity and findings from liquidity supervision shall be provided by the competent authorities of the home Member State to the competent authorities of host Member States which supervise a significant branch by 28 February on the basis of the position as at the preceding 31 December and by 31 August on the basis of the position as at the preceding 30 June. - 3.
-Information to be provided on an annual basis shall be provided by 30 April on the basis of the position as at 31 December, except for information regarding management and ownership of the institution, which shall be provided on the basis of the most recent information available.
+- 1. Information shall be exchanged with the following frequencies: - (a) without undue delay in relation to information which concerns non-compliance with legislative or regulatory requirements or the application of supervisory measures, administrative penalties or other administrative measures, or criminal penalties and at the latest within fourteen calendar days of the earlier of the determination by the competent authorities of the non-compliance situation or of the application of the supervisory measure, administrative penalty or other administrative measure or criminal penalty; - (b) semi-annually in relation to quantitative information which concerns liquidity and findings from the supervision of liquidity and which is provided to the competent authorities of host Member States which supervise a significant branch: - (c) annually for information other than that referred to in points (a) and (b). - 2.
+Quantitative information regarding liquidity and findings from the supervision of liquidity shall be provided by the competent authorities of the home Member State to the competent authorities of host Member States which supervise a significant branch by 28 February each year on the basis of the position as at the preceding 31 December and by 31 August each year on the basis of the position as at the preceding 30 June. - 3.
+Information to be provided on an annual basis shall be provided by 30 April each year on the basis of the position as at the preceding 31 December, except for information regarding management and ownership of an institution, which shall be provided on the basis of the most recent information available.

-Operational procedures
+Article 3 Operational procedures